leopnt/githubck/README.md

 Script I use to backup my github repos

 ## Encrypt token with password
-this is useful if someone get access to your machine.
+this is useful if someone get access to your computer.
 So that your github token is not written in plain text file.

 0) make a github token in `settings > developer settings > personal access token` and give full repo access